 Decorating the rustic garden shed that was rebuilt last summer has turned into quite the backyard activity lately!

 Catch up with the entire garden shed series:

 View the Garden Shed sign addition HERE

 You may remember the latest addition where a tall vertical garden shed sign and black flowerbed edging was added.
 The added features to this sloped roof wonder really finished off the side!

 But I never did finish the front of the garden shed.

-While the shed style is already cute with the window boxed fern and galvanized containers for decoration, I was waiting to either land the right wood or pallets to create a pallet porch to give the shed a little more presence.
-A pallet wood porch could also become the perfect spot to place the planters on for easier lawn mowing too!
+While the shed style is already cute with the window boxed fern and galvanized containers for decoration, I was waiting to either land the right wood or pallets to create a DIY decked area to give the shed a little more presence.
+A pallet decking wood porch could also become the perfect spot to place the planters on for easier lawn mowing too!

 Using new lumber to build a shed front porch was of course an option, but I felt it would have looked too new with all the other reclaimed wood siding used on the garden shed.

 So I patiently waited for whatever wood came my way to create the desired wooden pallet deck.